stanford-crfm/levanter/docs/announce-post.md

 XXX TODO: verify this is the one we're releasing
 - GPT-2-1536 (1.45B parameters) XXX, including checkpoints every 10,000 gradient steps
 - XXX music model
+- Backpacks?

 ## Future and Conclusion

+This is just the beginning for Levanter

 In the future, look for:
 * more models on interesting problem domains